 Step 2: Submit Your LCA (Labor Condition Agreement)

-Now that you’ve gone through everything with your lawyer, it’s time to submit your LCA through the Department of Labor’s iCert.
+Now that you’ve gone through everything with your lawyer, it’s time to submit your LCA through the Department of Labor’s Foreign Labor Application Gateway.
 If you’ve used a lawyer, they or your employer will do this bit for you, but it’s always handy to be aware of what’s being filed on your behalf before it’s filed to make sure you’re happy with the terms.

-The Department of Labor’s iCert page is also where you can check the status of your application, it will start with “I-” and then a whole range of numbers.
+The Department of Labor’s Foreign Labor Application Gateway page is also where you can check the status of your application, it will start with “I-” and then a whole range of numbers.
 Scroll down on the homepage for a place to enter this whenever you’d like to confirm the status of your LCA!

 The LCA should take around 5 business days to turn around (they’re pretty good about this timeline).
 When it’s certified, it will look exactly the same but the document will say (you guessed it) “Certified” in the footer.

 Once you have the Certified LCA, be sure to print it out TWICE and get both of these signed by the person who applied for your LCA (this probably won’t be you, this will be your hirer or boss).

 You probably won’t need the second one, but sometimes disasters happen so it’s good if you’ve got one.